nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 Without the investment of significant time in improving the quality of the notice data, we do not believe this data source is capable of quantitatively mapping the economic impact of Covid in Scotland; however the data could find value in being developed into an exploratory tool to help policymakers find notices relevant to their specific question - be that focussing on a region, sector, or keyword.
 On the other hand, the ongoing costs incurred by having to license this data from a 3rd party and the reliance on their data pipeline makes this a high risk option.

-We have built a proof-of-concept pipeline to identify and collect the twitter accounts of businesses by scraping their websites and investigated the viability of using this data to assess the impact of Covid-19 on Scottish businesses with a twitter presence.
+We have built a proof-of-concept pipeline to identify and collect the twitter accounts of businesses by scraping their websites and used this to investigate the viability of using twitter data to assess the impact of Covid-19 on Scottish businesses with a twitter presence.
 Whilst available for a smaller number of businesses than the Glass notice data, the twitter data does not require licensing data from a 3rd party on an ongoing basis;
   is of a higher quality;
    and is broader than Covid-19.
 In this pilot analysis we did not find robust evidence of an increased twitter presence due to Covid-19;
  however the tweets of businesses already on twitter provide a timely and granular indicator about what businesses are doing.
-It is clear that this data could help policymakers assess understand how businesses are responding to an ongoing pandemic;
+It is clear that this data could contribute to policymakers understanding of how businesses are responding to an ongoing pandemic;
- however the value of this data beyond the current set of restrictions whilst likely high is unclear.
+ however the value of this data beyond the current set of restrictions, whilst likely high, is unclear.

 ## Implications